DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Look what you see !
 MCM** - In the *Follow the Camera Mode* menu choose hybrid head-tracking option and then choose *Disable when weapon drawn* in the *Other Options*.
-This way our character will follow our cursor's movement and will look at us if our character's face is
+This way our character will follow our cursor's movement when the camera is behind them and will look at us if our character's face is facing the screen.

 **MoreHUD MCM** - No idea why, but Phoenix in her MoreHUD preset has disabled the appearance of information about potions, spell books etc., when you move your cursor over those items.
 That is optional, but I would like to actually see this useful information, so let's enable it back by ticking _Show Ingredient Effects_ and _Show Other Effects_ in _Target's Data_ options.